mozmeao/www-config/docs/index.md

     - this can be overridden by adding a `TEST_IMAGE` variable
     - example: mozorg/bedrock_test:096fb7dd6a588dee093557ebe57bcc151d893462
       - see [bedrock_test tags](https://hub.docker.com/r/mozorg/bedrock_test/tags) for a current list
-      - this can be built by pushing to the `build-test` branch as of [mozilla/bedrock#8286](https://github.com/mozilla/bedrock/pull/8286)
+      - Custom images can be built by pushing to the `build-test` branch of bedrock as of [mozilla/bedrock#8286](https://github.com/mozilla/bedrock/pull/8286)